 Instructions

 - Prepare the seasoning: In a small mixing bowl, combine thyme, oregano, ground black pepper, ground cumin, garlic powder, salt, and paprika.
-Divide the seasoning in two parts.
+Divide the seasoning into two parts.
 We will use half of it to marinate the chicken and the remaining for the stuffing.
-Keep it aside.
+Keep it aside.½ tablespoon dried oregano, 1 teaspoon dried thyme, ½ tablespoon salt, ½ tablespoon garlic powder, ½ tablespoon ground cumin, ½ tablespoon ground black pepper, 2 teaspoon paprika

-- Pan-sear the chicken: Wipe the pan with clean kitchen tissue.
-I used the same pan used to make stuffing earlier.
-Heat 2 teaspoon of oil over medium heat.
-Place the stuffed chicken on the heated pan.
-Sear the chicken for 2-3 minutes on each side or until golden brown.
-Since my pan was small, I cooked the chicken in two batches.
-The chicken need not be completely cooked.
-Remove the chicken to a baking sheet.
-If your pan is oven-safe, you can bake the chicken in it.
+- Pan-sear the chicken: Wipe the pan clean (I use the same pan from the stuffing).
+Heat 2 teaspoons of oil over medium heat and place the stuffed chicken in the heated pan.
+Sear for 2-3 minutes on each side until golden.
+Cook in batches if needed.
+The chicken does not need to be fully cooked.
+Transfer to a baking sheet, or keep it in the pan if it's oven-safe.

-- Serve: Rest the chicken for 5 minutes.
-Remove the toothpicks before serving.
-Spinach stuffed chicken breasts are ready to serve.
-Slice them and serve with roasted vegetables or any salad of your choice.
-Serve with salad or roasted vegetables on side.
+- Serve: Let the chicken rest for 5 minutes.
+Remove the toothpicks, then slice and serve with roasted vegetables or any salad of your choice.

 Notes